RAMBotsCSU/testing/README.md

  <pre>Changed heightto be controlled by the D-pad up and down (0.2,-0.2), setting to 0 when neither are pressed.
  Left trigger and right triggered both control the roll, (-1:0) on left (0:1) on right.
 Implemented a trigger lock to ensure only one trigger is presssed at a time.
 Implemented a mode lock to disable controls if mode is not on mode 0.
 Values are set to defaults if mode is switched.
+Enabled keyword detection for the driver thread and the teensy.
  Updated:   serial_test.ino
             pi_serial_main.py
 </pre>